fssa-batch3/inbalokesh.esakkipandi__web_project/README.md

         4. Selected product is viewd in the form.
         5. Click the "Delete" button.
     - Expected Result:
-        - The product/item is deleted sucessfully.
+        - The product/item is deleted successfully.

 ### Add the product/item to the Menu (completed)
 - Scenario 1: Successfully add the product/item to Menu